Turns out delusional, right-wing journalists do MySpace legs, too

 Accessibility was a huge problem too, with me being unable to get into Pret A Manger to buy lunch.
 When the professional actress I hired to play my carer asked a staff member for some help, they just laughed.
 I can't imagine how it must feel to be trapped in one of these things all day long :(

 After a few hours in the makeup chair and some tips on how to walk with "swag," I hit the streets as a black guy.

 I have to say, the way I was treated was completely appalling.
 Everywhere I walked, people stared.
 And I was met with constant, unrelenting hostility.
 Even from other black people.
 When I went to my local train station to top up my Oyster, someone actually came up to me and said: "What the fuck do you think you're doing out like that?"
 Do black people not have a right to be out in public, too?

 To make matters worse, when I went back to my house, my own dog attacked me.
 Is my dog a racist?
 This is something else that I have to deal with now, but it troubled me to think that black people might not even be safe in their own homes.

 To conclude, Liz Jones and The Daily Mail were and always have been totally right: It's lonely and pointless being part of anything other than the majority.
 I think the world needs to be a bit more tolerant.
 We should all look past things like race, size, age and walking ability, and try and see people for what they really are; lorry drivers, street magicians, mums, mixologists, sons, bloggers, yoga instructors, friends…

-Send Jamie abuse on Twitter: @JLCT
+Send Jamie abuse on Twitter if you don't like satire: @JLCT